 - Q&A - Additional limitations using Regulation A+ for security tokens

-- Q&A - Raise capital for industrial real estate development
+- Q&A - Raise capital for an industrial real estate development

 Manhattan Street Capital, 5694 Mission Center Rd, Suite 602-468, San Diego, CA 92108.

 Manhattan street capital and I, we're not underwriters.
-We're not broker dealers.
+We're not broker-dealers.
 We're not attorneys.
 Um, what else is there?
 We're not, we're not, we're not valuation professionals.
 There's a lot of things that we're not.
-I don't want to, so I don't want.
-You didn't take anything I'm saying is being pretending to be an advisor of those types.
+I don't want to, so I don't want to.
+You didn't take anything I'm saying as being pretending to be an advisor of those types.
 Cause I'm not, we're not.

 Just whenever you feel like it, go ahead and enter those questions.
 We'll start at the top of the list and work down it, uh, when we get into the Q and a section.